-The third phase of a woman’s menstrual cycle is called the Luteal Phase, and is the time between ovulation and start of a woman’s period.
+The third phase of a woman’s menstrual cycle is called the Luteal Phase, it is the time between ovulation and the start of a woman’s period.
 It is during this important time that fertilization and implantation occurs.

 As you might imagine, any disruption in the luteal phase of the cycle can be cause for concern since it can affect fertility.
 Most experts agree that a luteal phase less than 12 days does not give the uterus sufficient time to establish a nourishing lining for a growing fetus and therefore will cause a miscarriage if fertilization has occurred.

 - Low progesterone

 - Odd symptoms during luteal phase such as low back pain, bleeding and loose stools

 Fertility charting can help to determine the length of your luteal phase and if you have low progesterone.
 Luteal phase defect is estimated to affect 3-4% of women who have ‘unexplained infertility’, up to 63% of women who repeatedly miscarry and 6-10% of women who are fertile.

 There are several factors which can cause a luteal phase defect (LPD).
 The most common is a low progesterone level.
 Progesterone is an important hormone needed for preserving the uterine lining and pregnancy during the first trimester.
 In the event a woman’s progesterone production did not reach the optimal level during this important stage in her cycle, a LPD may occur.